AINGT/AI--N.G.Tired./README.md

 - **Blockchain:** Solana (SPL Token) / Ethereum (ERC-20 Compatible)
 - **Ticker Symbol:** AINGT
 - **Total Supply:** 1 Billion Tokens

-## Our Vision
-We believe in breaking boundaries and challenging perspectives.
-AI N.G.T is not just a token; it’s a movement toward embracing the future of AI and blockchain collaboration.
-By combining decentralized mechanisms with real-world AI integration, we are paving the way for something extraordinary.

 ## Tokenomics
 - **Total Supply:** 1 Billion Tokens (1,000,000,000 AI N.G.T)